 - The good shepherd is an image of the good leader, ultimately the good king.
 In this oracle, the LORD declares that He will be the shepherd of his Chosen People.
 This oracle is fulfilled in Our Lord Jesus Christ, King of the Universe.

 - This good shepherd will set to work immediately and will continue without stop until he has re-gathered the flock and restored each animal to health.
 This is fulfilled in Christ’s work to save and sanctify us.

 - But why will God destroy the sleek and strong?
 The reason is that they only looked out for themselves.
 They either gave no thought to or actually harmed the weaker members of the flock who were lost, injured, or sick.
-This judgment will take place when Christ returns.
+This judgment against bad people will be fulfilled when Christ returns.

 Responsorial Psalm Ps 23:1-2, 2-3, 5-6